EPOCHS Paper II: The Ultraviolet Luminosity Function from $7.5<z<13.5$ using 180 square arcminutes of deep, blank-fields from the PEARLS Survey and Public JWST data: A Robust Sample of Ultra-High Redshift sources

 \subsection{The Final Sample}

-Applying this procedure to our catalogues for each field, we obtain a final sample of 185 robust high-redshift candidates ($z>6.5$) and an additional 29 good high-redshift candidates (defined by $\chi^2_{\rm red} < 3 \, {\rm or} \, 6$) over an area of 110 arcmin$^2$.
-This is the largest sample (in area and raw numbers) of high-z, JWST selected candidates to date.
-The full list of candidates is presented in the companion paper Conselice et al. (in prep).
+Applying this procedure to our catalogues for each field, we obtain a final sample of 1046 high-redshift candidates ($z>6.5$) over an area of 181 arcmin$^2$.
+Of these, 413 have best fitting redshifts between $7.5<z<13.5$.
+This is one of the largest samples (in area and raw numbers) of high-z, JWST selected candidates to date.
+The full list of candidates will be presented in the companion paper Conselice et al. (in prep).
 To provide some context for this work, we present a selection of SED fits for some `highlight' sources, as well as some random sources, in Appendix B.